 Activated charcoal is often used to prevent food poisoning as it binds with the toxins, preventing them from being absorbed into the body.

 Activated charcoal is neither digested nor absorbed in the digestive system.
-As a result, activated charcoal is mainly used in hospitals, but you can also make it for home use.
+As a result, activated charcoal is mainly used in hospitals, however, you can also make it for home use.

 Materials and Tools To Make Activated Charcoal